Compositional Learning of Visually-Grounded Concepts Using Reinforcement: Related Work

-Yet, there are only a handful of work to align compositional learning in the vision, language and action spaces.
+Yet, there are only a handful of models that align compositional learning in the vision, language and action spaces.
 A notable example includes training vision-language based reinforcement learning agents on millions of various toy environments to develop a generally capable agent that can solve tasks based on the instruction given \cite{team2021open}.

-Nevertheless, how these reinforcement learning models ground vision-language-action representations for compositional learning, what the individual concepts are, and how these concepts are recomposed to solve novel combinations remains elusive.
+Nevertheless, how these models ground vision-language-action representations for compositional learning, what the individual concepts are, and how these concepts are recomposed to solve novel combinations remains elusive.